Ioana-P/London_air_quality/README.md

 Null hypothesis - The effect of ULEZ on PM10 was not significantly more effectve than LEZ in reducing PM10 levels in Central London.

 Our alpha values are set at 0.05.
+Here is the result for the first and third tests:

+/fig/hypothesis_test_1.jpg

+/fig/hypothesis_test_2.jpg

 Repo index:
-LondonAirQuality_final_notebook.ipynb - main notebook containing our detailed report and findings London Air Quality.pdf - final presentation of findings ulez_six_month_evaluation_report_final_oct.pdf - Mayor of London report on Cetral London's progress from ULEZ.
-Part of our research literature, included here for your convenience visualizations.py - functions for plotting our distributions hypothesis_tests.py - .py file for our null-hypothesis significance testing functions and for plotting visuals of those tests
+* LondonAirQuality_final_notebook.ipynb - main notebook containing our detailed report and findings
+* London Air Quality.pdf - final presentation of findings
+* ulez_six_month_evaluation_report_final_oct.pdf - Mayor of London report on Cetral London's progress from ULEZ.
+Part of our research literature, included here for your convenience
+* visualizations.py - functions for plotting our distributions
+* hypothesis_tests.py - .py file for our null-hypothesis significance testing functions and for plotting visuals of those tests

-raw_data - data as downloaded / obtained via API; pre-cleaning clean_data - data files after merging and cleaning; data as used in statistical tests fig - images and visualizations saved directly from notebook archive_nb - additional notebooks that were generated as part of the cleaning or modelling process; not included in the final product
+* raw_data - data as downloaded / obtained via API; pre-cleaning
+* clean_data - data files after merging and cleaning; data as used in statistical tests
+* fig - images and visualizations saved directly from notebook
+* archive_nb - additional notebooks that were generated as part of the cleaning or modelling process; not included in the final product

 _________________________________________________________________________
 References: